-- Italian painting and sculpture of the fourteenth and fifteenth centuries, notably early Italian panel painting;
+- Italian painting and sculpture of the fourteenth and fifteenth centuries;

-- The history of the art museum, the formation of public and private collections in the nineteenth century, and how these legacies might be addressed in today's museums;
+- the history of the art museum, the formation of collections in the nineteenth century, and how these legacies might be addressed in today's museums;

 - MA in History of Art, Courtauld Institute of Art [The Arts of Florence and Central Italy 1400-1500]